-Vicky and Ness Wiesenmaier are two sisters of German origin who were born in Cape Town, South Africa.
-They both love the bush and were struck by the severity of the rhino situation while on a three-week holiday in Kenya back in 2012.
-Two years later they decided to embark on a cycling adventure of epic proportions in April 2015 to create awareness about the rhino poaching issues in Africa.
-Their aim was to sow a seed of change in key consumer markets in South-East Asia, even if they could not change a whole culture.
+Vicky and Ness Wiesenmaier are sisters born in Cape Town, South Africa.
+They both love the bushveld and were struck by the severity of the rhino poaching situation while on a three-week holiday in Kenya back in 2012.
+Two years later, they decided to embark on a cycling adventure of epic proportions in April 2015 to create awareness about the rhino poaching issues in Africa.
+Their aim was to sow a seed of change in key consumer markets in Southeast Asia, even if they could not change a whole culture.

 Vicky is a financial controller based in Germany, and Ness works as a fashion buyer in Cape Town.
 They conceived the idea for their trip and made relevant plans over many Skype conversations, and their call for change has been heard far and wide over the past year.